SamaMohammadii/data-analysis/README.md

-# Adventure Works Sales Analysis
+# AdventureWorks Sales Analysis
-1. Introduction
+1. Introduction:

-This project analyzes the Adventure Works dataset to uncover valuable insights into customer demographics, purchasing patterns, and product performance.
-The aim is to identify sales trends, customer behavior patterns, and potential opportunities for business growth through data-driven decision-making.
+This project analyzes the AdventureWorks dataset to uncover key sales trends, customer behavior patterns, and product performance insights.
+The goal is to support data-driven decision-making by providing a clear understanding of customer demographics, purchasing habits, and sales distribution.

-2. Dataset
+2. Dataset:

-Source: Microsoft Adventure Works sample database
+Source: AdventureWorks sample database

-Content: Sales transactions, customer demographics, product details, and order history.
+Content: Customer demographics, product details, sales transactions, and calendar data.

-Size: Multiple relational tables containing sales, products, customers, and dates.
+Scope: Covers multiple years of sales history with thousands of transactions across different regions and product categories.

-3. Objectives
+3. Objectives & Analysis:

-  1. Customer Age Analysis:
+  Customer Age Distribution:

-  Profile the customer base by age groups to understand the dominant age ranges.
+    Analyzed the age profile of customers to identify primary target segments.

-  2. Sales by Day of Week:
+    Sales by Day of the Week:

-  Analyze daily sales trends to identify peak and low-performing days.
+    Examined daily sales trends to determine peak and low-performing days.

-  3. Best-Selling Products:
+  Top-Selling Products:

-  Determine top-selling products by total revenue and units sold.
+    Identified the most profitable and best-selling products.

-  4. Most Attractive Product Categories:
+    Most Attractive Product Categories:

-  Identify the product categories that generate the most interest and sales among customers.
+    Determined the categories with the highest customer demand and engagement.

-  5. Inactive Customers Detection:
+  Inactive Customers:

-  Detect customers who have not made any purchases within a defined recent period.
+    Detected customers with no recent purchases to target for reactivation campaigns.

+  Dashboard Creation:

+    Designed an interactive Power BI dashboard to visualize findings, enabling filtering by date, product category, and customer segment.

-4. Methodology
+4. Deliverables:

-Data Visualization and Analysis: Cleaned and structured the dataset using Pandas and seaborn.
+Cleaned and structured dataset ready for analysis.

+Sales insights with detailed visualizations.

+Power BI dashboard with interactive slicers and KPIs.

-5. Deliverables
+5. Tools & Technologies:

-Cleaned and transformed Adventure Works dataset
-Visual reports highlighting sales patterns, customer segments, and product performance Insights on customer activity and product demand
+Power BI – Interactive dashboards & visualizations

+DAX – Advanced calculations and KPIs

+Power Query – Data transformation and integration